Who Is Wyndham Clark's Caddie?

 That year, he also reached a career-high world ranking of 245th, but despite several more seasons as a pro, there were only rare glimpses of what might have been, including a handful of PGA Tour appearances, which led to a best finish of T24 at the 2010 Frys.com Open, and two missed cuts at the US Open.

-The next year, Clark turned professional, and Ellis continued in the role.
+The next year, Clark turned professional, with Ellis continuing in the role.
 By the 2018 season, Clark had earned his PGA Tour card and got off to an encouraging start, with several top-10 finishes.
 There were frustrating times, too, and, despite runner-up at the 2020 Bermuda Championship, Clark failed to break into the world's top 100 until a T5 at the March 2023 Valspar Championship took him to 90th.

 Two months later, he had his first PGA Tour win, after which Ellis described his talent, saying: "He has the work ethic to be the best player in the world.
 To win against this field, on this course, the next step will be feeling comfortable in Majors, but the sky is the limit.”